Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Healthy Start vouchers and food banks

-The Healthy Start scheme offers free vouchers which you can swap for milk, fruit, vegetables and vitamins.
-The vouchers are for people under 18 who are pregnant, or with children under four years old.
+The Healthy Start scheme offers financial support for the cost of essentials such as milk, fruit, vegetables and vitamins.
 Find out more from the Healthy Start website.
 Your health visitor may also be able to refer you to a local food bank where you can get food, toiletries and nappies for your baby.
 Find your nearest food bank here.

 Housing